Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark.rst

 Test Overview
 --------------

-Here are benchmarks of the Vitis Motor Control Library using the Vitis environment and comparing with cpu().
+Here are benchmarks of the Vitis Motor Control Library using the Vitis environment.

-.. _l2_vitis_motorcontrol:
+.. _l1_vitis_motorcontrol:

 * **Download code**